 Are they here for you or here for the party?

 Ask yourself this next time you’re planning something big or small.
-It may surprise you how many people will put zero effort into attending until they find out who else is attending.
+It may surprise you how many people will put zero effort into attending your event until they find out who else is attending.
 You’re a Beyonce, so don’t let people treat you like a Michelle.
 Find your true few and you’ll feel free.